VPI Laboratories Calculators

 Passing FCC unintentional and intentional radiated signals testing can sometimes be challenging.
 VPI Technology's engineers have worked with many different clients to resolve design challenges that stop products from passing FCC testing.
 Our engineers do not conduct the FCC testing, so you can be assured that there will not be a conflict of interest between our Engineering division and Laboratories division.

 Contact VPI's Engineering group today for help with your design and engineering challenges.
-Call 801-495-2310 or fill out our contact form.
+Call 801-495-2310 or fill out our Contact us.

 The equation converts units from dBm to mW.
 Typically only used to get one unit converted to the other unit for use in another equation.